Cedrelopsis grevei

-Distribution
+Cedrelopsis grevei is an endemic species of tree found in Madagascar.
+In Malagasy, it is called katafa or katrafay.

+Description

 It grows in dry, subarid and subhumid bioclimates, on the West coast in the provinces of Toliara (Tuléar), Mahajanga and Antsiranana (Diego Suarez) in altitudes from 0–900 m.

-It grows as bushlike tree with a diameter of 0.2 to 1.5 m, reaching a height of 2–9 m.

-Leave size is 12–20 cm x 6–8 cm.
+It grows as bush-like tree with a diameter of 0.2 to 1.5 m, reaching a height of 2–9 m.
+Leaf size is 12–20 cm x 6–8 cm.